Your website should be more than just a “beautiful design”.

 Before moving forward with an agency, make sure that your website won’t be restricted by any templates!

-You could always hire separate agencies for each service, but keeping everything under one roof is more effective in terms of time, cost, and receiving a high-quality cohesive product with a unified strategy.
+You could always hire separate agencies for each of those services, but keeping everything under one roof is usually more effective in terms of time, cost, and receiving a high-quality cohesive product with a unified strategy.

 Start by checking the agency’s portfolio, reviews, awards, recognitions, etc.